What are Mid-Split, High-Split and Extended Spectrum DOCSIS (ESD)?

 Figure 1.
 Examples of mid/high-split and extended spectrum DOCSIS.
 They offer significant improvements to upstream and downstream bandwidth and performance.

 "Split" is a reference to the separation or spectrum allocation between Return (Upstream) and Forward (Downstream) signals in DOCSIS coaxial cable plants (HFC, R-PHY, DAA).
+Mid, High, and Ultra High split bandwidth upgrades are considered cost effective solutions to stay competitive in brownfield markets, while FTTx/PON fiber deployment seems to be the preferred choice for greenfield.

 - In the original spectral allocation splits, the Return (US) signals were limited to around 42 MHz (USA) or 65 MHz (Europe).